Our attempt at e-EQE Paper B 2023 - Strips for testing blood sugar

 The colour that is measured based on the light intensity is generated by an

 oxidation reaction in the strip.
-The strip contains an enzyme, glucose oxidase, which
+The strip contains an enzyme, glucose oxidase,

 oxidises the glucose to gluconic acid and hydrogen peroxide.
-The hydrogen peroxide
+The hydrogen

 then reacts with a dye to produce a colour.
-The colour intensity is a measure of the
+The colour intensity is a measure

 amount of glucose in the blood.